-A couple claimed they learned to live without food, and news outlets bought into it
+A couple claimed they learned to live without food, and news outlets ate it up

 "For three years, Akahi and I didn't eat anything at all and now we only eat occasionally like if we're in a social situation or if I simply want to taste a fruit," she said in another quote.
 "With my first child, I practiced a breatharian pregnancy.
 Hunger was a foreign sensation to me, so I fully lived on light and ate nothing."

-The claims, which Ricardo told CNN the couple stands by, obviously defy all known science pertaining to the human body.
+The claims, which Ricardo told CNN on Tuesday the couple stands by, obviously defy all known science pertaining to the human body.
 Snopes, a website that fact checks internet rumors, snarked that it was "unable to find any evidence contradicting the body of science demonstrating humans require water and food to stay alive."
 Other people who have claimed to be breatharians in the past have been found to be eating.
 Jasmuheen, a woman credited as the founder of the breatharian practice, was once seen by reporters with a fully stocked fridge (she said the food belonged to her partner) and was caught ordering an in-flight meal (she said she wouldn't eat it), according to a profile in The Guardian.

 In addition to the health concerns that should have made outlets pause before publishing their story, Ricardo and Castillo also stand to benefit financially from the publicity.
 The two sell a program that promises for "one payment" it will provide "all the tools you need to become food-free."
+(In a statement to The New York Post on Wednesday, the couple appeared to walk back some of their earlier statements, saying, "We do eat, just not with the same frequency or intensity as the average person.")

 But none of that stopped this story from spreading quickly through the internet, with the couple's claims largely presented as unquestioned fact.
 Yahoo, The Sun, The New York Post, The Independent, The Daily Mail, Metro and a number of other outlets ran stories on the couple's supposed diet.
 The Independent's story was shared approximately 37,000 times.
 The Daily Mail's was shared about 24,000 times.